ksommerdorf/FinalProject/README.md

    * Tools: interactive map; line chart showing housing prices over time; correlations maps to show the important feature's impact on the overall median housing price

+# Communication Protocols
+Utilizing group programming for collaboration, meetings are conducted during class and scheduled outside class using Slack app to communicate amongst team members.
+A group chat is used to keep everyone in the loop as ideas and work progresses.